 The purpose of a dance field experience is to offer students the opportunity to observe and participate in real-life work experiences in the dance world.
 With program approval, students may earn 1, 2, or 3 credits.
 Participation must be in a setting appropriate to a student’s interest in particular dance careers.
 Students will keep a log of hours and a journal of observations for a minimum of 40 hours per credit hour awarded.
 The course is graded on a Pass/Fail basis.
 The student registers for DANC 395.

-Each program may invite superior students to serve as Teaching Assistants for 1, 2, or 3 credits as approved by the Dean of The College of Arts and Sciences.
+Each program may invite superior students to serve as Teaching Assistants for 1, 2, or 3 credits as approved.
 Priority is given to upper class persons.
 The student registers using DANC 498 or DANC 499.
 Up to 6 credits may be earned.

 Work study/ ECCE Employment: